 V T 85 Veterinary Emergency & Critical Care (4 units)

 V T 93 Clinical Internship IV (3 units)

 V T 95 Veterinary Technician Proficiency (2 units)

 V T 66 Exotic Animal Care (2 units)

 NOTE: All courses must be taken in sequence and completed with a grade of 'C' or better.

 V T 52A Veterinary Assisting I (5 Units)

 V T 52B Veterinary Assisting II (5 Units)

-NOTE: Student must have a high school diploma or a valid G.E.D.
-Certificate and must read and write proficiently in English and perform mathematical computations at the high school graduate level.
+NOTE: Student must have a high school diploma or a valid G.E.D. certificate and be able to read and write proficiently in English and perform mathematical computations at the High School graduate level.